jeffcrouse/CodeForArt/Chapter001-basics/README.txt

 }
 ---------------------------------------------------------------------

 NOTE: Notice the semicolon at the end of the line.
 All function calls must end with a semicolon.
-Function names are always case sensitive, so OfSetColor will nto work, nor OFsetcolor, etc.
+In addition, function names are always case sensitive, so OfSetColor will not work, nor OFsetcolor, etc. only ofSetColor.

 Now run your program.
 You should see something like: